upscayl/custom-models/README.md

 ## General
 * `4x_NMKD-Siax_200k` - NMKD Siax - Universal upscaler for clean and slightly compressed images (JPEG quality 75 or better), based on CX loss + PatchGAN.
 * `4x_NMKD-Superscale-SP_178000_G` - NMKD Superscale - Perfect upscaling of clean (artifact-free) real-world images.
-* RealESRGANv3 models: Lightweight and faster versions of the default model, with (very slightly) worse quality.
+* RealESRGANv3: Lightweight and faster versions of the default model, with (very slightly) worse quality.
   * `RealESRGAN_General_WDN_x4_v3` - wide and deep network model
   * `RealESRGAN_General_x4_v3`
-* `ultrasharp-2.0.1`: "Ultrasharp" - We still don't know what this model is, but we accidently included it in place of Ultrasharp in v2.0.1 and @royal-rigolo liked it, so here it is!
+* `ultrasharp-2.0.1` - "Ultrasharp" - We still don't know what this model is, but we accidently included it in place of Ultrasharp in v2.0.1 and @royal-rigolo liked it, so here it is!
 * `uniscale_restore` by Kim2091.

 ## Digital Art